AVIATOR: Towards AI-Agentic Vulnerability Injection Workflow for High-Fidelity, Large-Scale Code Security Dataset: Proposed Framework

 \subsection{AI Agentic Workflows}

-Agentic workflows are systems in which a collection of agents are orchestrated to perform a complex task by following a predefined execution path \cite{workflow_ayala2024}.
-Each agent is responsible for a specific action and transforms structured inputs into outputs that serve subsequent agents.
-Agents can be instantiated as large language models (LLMs) or deterministic programmatic tools (e.g., static analyzers).
+AVIATOR builds on the concept of an \emph{agentic workflow}, where a complex task is decomposed into smaller, well-defined subtasks executed by specialized agents.
+Each agent is instantiated as either a large language model (LLM) or a programmatic tool such as a static analyzer.
+Agents are connected through a directed execution graph with typed inputs and outputs, and conditional transitions that allow for retries or fallbacks when earlier steps fail.
+In contrast to monolithic program transformations that rely on a single model to perform injection end-to-end, this design constrains the scope of each agent and enables structured feedback between stages.

-Formally, we define an agentic workflow $W_k$ of $k$ agents as a directed execution graph, where each node represents an agent and edges denote conditional transitions.
-Each agent $A_i$ transforms structured inputs into outputs, given by $A_i : X_i \times E \mapsto Y_i$, with $E$ denoting external contextual artifacts (e.g., retrieved knowledge).
-Transitions depend on conditions evaluated dynamically from prior outputs.
+Formally, an agentic workflow $W_k$ with $k$ agents is a directed graph where nodes correspond to agents and edges represent conditional transitions.
+Each agent $A_i$ is defined as a transformation $A_i : X_i \times C_i \mapsto Y_i$, where $X_i$ is the structured input, $C_i$ is an optional set of contextual artifacts (e.g., CWE descriptions, retrieved examples, static analysis reports), and $Y_i$ is the output.
+Transitions are governed by conditions dynamically evaluated from prior outputs, allowing the workflow to re-invoke or bypass agents as needed.

-This architectural paradigm offers advantages over monolithic reasoning or linear pipelines.
+The agentic workflow design provides advantages over monolithic reasoning or linear pipelines.
 First, it enables modular decomposition: the overall task is split into smaller, logically coherent subtasks aligned with the competencies of individual agents.
 This reduces the reasoning burden on any single component and improves interpretability.
-Second, it allows structured context propagation: each agent receives only the relevant inputs for its subtask, while outputs from earlier agents can be enriched with retrieval or validation results.
+Second, it enables structured context propagation: each agent receives only the relevant inputs for its subtask, while outputs from earlier agents can be enriched with retrieved or validation results.
 Third, agentic workflows support corrective execution: if an agent detects inconsistencies or failures in prior outputs, the workflow can re-invoke earlier agents to revise decisions or recover from errors.

-In AVIATOR, we implement an agentic workflow that mirrors the step-by-step reasoning of a cybersecurity analyst.
-The system orchestrates specialized agents responsible for tasks such as vulnerability selection, injection point identification, transformation synthesis, and post-injection validation, as detailed in \ref{subsec:vuln_inj_module}, \ref{subsec:valid_module}.
 This modular design promotes targeted decision-making, minimizes error propagation, and ensures that vulnerability injection proceeds in a systematic, verifiable, and context-aware manner.
+These properties make agentic workflows well suited to complex code transformation tasks such as vulnerability injection.